MOG Music

 Nana Yaw Boakye better known by his stage name MOG Music is a Ghanaian contemporary gospel singer, songwriter and a Pastor.
 He was born on May 14.
-Married and won the Male Vocalist of the Year 2020 and 2021 Vodafone Ghana Music Awards.
+He won the Male Vocalist of the Year 2020 and 2021 at the Vodafone Ghana Music Awards.

 Music career

-MOG Music released his first album in 2016 "New Wine" which earned him African Gospel Music awards Nominations for "Album of the Year" and "Discovery of the Year".
+MOG Music released his debut album "New Wine" in 2016 which earned him African Gospel Music awards nominations for "Album of the Year" and "Discovery of the Year".
 He released a single "Making it Big" featuring Sarkodie.

 He has collaborated and performed with numerous gospel musicians, including Ohemaa Mercy, Joe Mettle, Denzel Prempeh, Jekalyn Carr, Danny Nettey, Nii Okai, Ron Kenoly.
-He was awarded the producer of the year at the 2020 VGMA's.